 We’re one of the largest printers in Canada, but we’ve got digital marketing services, we’ve got tech support.
 That whole idea of how we support businesses through growth.
 We’ve got a lot of partners there that we can bring to bear.
 Our B2B business and this is for anyone that’s a Canadian or has a Canadian business on the call.
-If you aren’t part of Staples Preferred, just email me directly; [email protected], or message me on LinkedIn or wherever you want to.
+If you aren’t part of Staples Preferred, just email me directly - [email protected], or message me on LinkedIn or wherever you want to.
 It’s an incredible program.
-We’ve got a team of people that are there really help you support your business and to buy better.
+We’ve got a team of people that are there to really help you support your business and to buy better.
 You get discounts and you get all these perks and it’s kind of this unknown program that has over a hundred and twenty-five thousand businesses as part of it.
-We’re opening one of them.
+We’ll be one of them.
 But it’s a great way to see Staples at work and help the business work, learn, and grow.

 And I think for us, again, it’s all about listening to the customer and things that are going to be important going forward, working from anywhere.
-We believe we’re very well positioned through our great network of stores and our digital network to help support Canadians they work.
+We believe we’re very well positioned through our great network of stores and our digital network to help support Canadians wherever they work.
 It could be as simple as something being broken on your computer.
 You can leverage our tech services to drive that.
-The new school, back to school.
-Canadians love us for that.
+The new school, back to school, Canadians love us for that.
 But schools have changed.
 So how do we continue to evolve our offering to support students and their learning?
-Another place that Canadians have come to us through COVID is them asking us; “How do I get my PPE?
+Another place that Canadians have come to us through COVID is them asking us “How do I get my PPE?
 How do I disinfect my business?”

 Jay Myers: It must be exciting to be able to rattle off all those things.
 And I think you even left out a bunch.
 I was just thinking about ‘school tools’ too which you launched, Was that last fall?
 I thought that was a fantastic tool to look up your school, find your teacher, and the list of supplies that your kid needs right there.
 And now people can just order it online or you could make a list and go to a store.
 But to be able to innovate that fast and you’ve orchestrated an environment now that you can build on.
 I think the future has probably never been brighter for Staples even with everything going on in the world.
 I applaud you for everything you’ve done to put that company in such a fantastic position.
 And I guess I want to ask before we run out of time here, I have a bit of a lightning round.
 One last question, before we jump into the lightning round.
 What are you most excited about for the future of Staples?

-Simon Rodrigue: I’m just really excited to see that we’ve got an incredible team and a great group of partners and how we’re going to continue to evolve to serve the customer.
+Simon Rodrigue: I’m just really excited to see — we’ve got an incredible team and a great group of partners — how we’re going to continue to evolve to serve the customer.
 A lot of people are saying we’ve advanced five to 10 years in digital.
 We did.
 The reality is it’s not digital.
 It’s retail that has advanced.
-And the people we have at Staples, our passion for the customer, our passion to deliver that promise of helping Canadians work, learn, and grow, whether it be in a store or a call center, a fulfillment center warehouse, a service depot or on the digital team; people are here and living that every day.
-And I look at what we’ve accomplished over the past year and I know there are going to be some great things we accomplish in the next.
+And the people we have at Staples, our passion for the customer, our passion to deliver that promise of helping Canadians work, learn, and grow, whether it be in a store or a call center, a fulfillment center warehouse, a service depot or on the digital team, people are here and living that every day.
+I look at what we’ve accomplished over the past year and I know there are going to be some great things we accomplish in the next.
 And I often get to join on conference calls like this and take the accolades, but it hasn’t every little to do with me.
 It all has to do with the team and it’s an incredible team and I just love working with them and it excites me.
 And that’s what I’m looking forward to for the next year.

-Jay Myers: Well, I’ve had the opportunity to speak to some members of your team and they speak just as highly of you, so it sounds like it’s a good, healthy working relationship over there.
+Jay Myers: Well, I’ve had the opportunity to speak to some of your team and they speak just as highly of you, so it sounds like it’s a good, healthy working relationship over there.
 All right.
 Are you ready for the lightning round?

 Simon Rodrigue: Let’s give it a go.

 Jay Myers: I don’t know if you read through some of these questions, but I’ve got a few quick hitters here.
-What’s the biggest mistake in e-commerce you’ve made or you see other brands make?
+What’s the biggest mistake in ecommerce you’ve made or you see other brands make?